 Plants I have seen have always been erect, but information says they can also be ascending.
 Plants grow from single, unbranched stems that branch out where the flowering stems grow.
-The stems are light green to whitish tan in color, smooth (glabrous), usually with stiff hairs (hispid) toward the base.
+The stems are light green to whitish tan in color, smooth (glabrous), and usually with stiff hairs (hispid) toward the base.

-The easily distinguished leaves grow up to 12” long x 4” wide and are kind of a blue-green in color, and deeply pinnately lobed, narrowly-oblong to ovate in outline.
+The easily distinguished leaves grow up to 12” long x 4” wide and are kind of blue-green in color, and deeply pinnately lobed, narrowly oblong to ovate in outline.
 The leaf surfaces are smooth with prickly hairs along the midveins of the lower surface.
 Leaves have winged petioles (leaf stalks) that clasp the stems, or they can be sessile (no petioles).
 OH, I almost forgot… The leaf margins have teeth…